Seven Ways to get out of a Funk

 *”Depression is both biological and psychological in nature and is the number one cause of suicidal behavior.
 It is highly treatable.
 Wishing to be dead is a frequent symptom of untreated depression.
 The bad news is that depression is common; the good news is that it responds well to intervention and treatment.”
 From https://www.qprinstitute.com/*

-You may have a reason to be incredibly sad, melancholic or mildly depressed.
-Or you may not be aware of the reason why you feel this way.
-Either way, if you try some of the seven ways to lift yourself up, there is a good chance that you will
+You may have a reason to be incredibly sad, melancholic, or mildly depressed.
+Or you may not be aware of why you feel this way.
+Either way, if you try some of the seven ways to lift yourself, there is a good chance that you will

 a. feel better in the moment, feel better today;